-- For one week before the procedure and 3 days after the procedure, your child should not take non-steroidal anti-inflammatory drugs (NSAID).
-Names for some of these are aspirin, ibuprofen (Motrin® and Advil®), Naprosyn (Aleve®) and Celebrex. - He or she may take Tylenol[®] (Acetaminophen) if needed.
-If you have any questions about your child's medicine please call the GI office at 614-722-3450. - If your child takes an iron supplement, it should not be taken the day before the procedure.
-It may be restarted the day after the procedure.
+- For one week before the procedure and 3 days after the procedure, your child should not take non-steroidal anti-inflammatory drugs (NSAID) such as aspirin, ibuprofen (Motrin® and Advil®), Naprosyn (Aleve®) or Celebrex. - Tylenol® (Acetaminophen) may be taken if needed.
+If you have any questions about the medicine please call the GI office at 614-722-3450. - If your child takes an iron supplement, it should not be taken on the day before the procedure.
+It may be started again the day after the procedure.

-Your child's colon will need to have all stool cleaned out for the test.
+The colon will need to have all stool cleaned out for the test.
 The colon is difficult to check if there is stool left inside.
 The test may need to be redone after a more complete or longer cleanout.
-See the last page for preparation directions.
+See the last page for prep directions.

-12pp out the transfer of the t

-Child's Name:

-Date

-(The nurse will call you with the arrival time the day before the procedure.)

-Check In:

-☐ GI Department, 1st Floor, J West (G Building)

-☐ Surgery Center, 2nd Floor, J West (G Building)

-☐ Surgery Unit, 2nd Floor, C Building

-☐ If your child is already in the hospital, he will go to the appropriate area from his room.

-Parking: You may park in the Visitor Parking

-Garage or Valet Park at the main entrance of the
+Child's Name: Date (The nurse will call you with the arrival time the day before the procedure.)
+Check In: ☐ GI Department, 1st Floor, J West (G Building) ☐ Surgery Center, 2nd Floor, J West (G Building) ☐ Surgery Unit, 2nd Floor, C Building ☐ If your child is already in the hospital, he will go to the appropriate area from his room.
+Parking: You may park in the Visitor Parking Garage or Valet Park at the main entrance of the